-Mr. Bamford stated the treasurer’s report would be filed for audit.
+Mr. Schaller stated the treasurer’s report would be filed for audit.

 VI.
 PAYMENT OF BILLS

-A. Lancaster Township Fire Department: Chief Ron Comfort Jr. reported there were eighteen calls in the township, with eleven calls for mutual aid, during the month of May 2018, making a year-to-date total of 193 calls.
-The LTFD community day was held on June 2, 2018, and went well.
+A. Lancaster Township Fire Department (west side): There were thirty-one calls in the township, with nine calls for mutual aid, during the month of March 2019, making a year-to-date total of 128 calls.

-B. Lafayette Fire Company: There were five calls answered on the east side of Lancaster Township during the month of May 2018.
+B. Lafayette Fire Company (east side): There were eight calls answered on the east side of Lancaster Township during the month of March 2019.